-РНА PHASE II First Stage I-A (2010-2012) First Stage I-A (2010-2012) Second Stage I-B (2011- 2013) Focus is on productivity and Emphasis is on structural Emphasis is on a new efficiency improvements refurbishment of existing berth (F7) and additional with shorter lead time for docks (F4, F5, F6) with terminal capacity to the permitting such as new longer lead for permit east to meet long-term equipment, systems and approvals, modernization organic growth. buildings, plus upland of the existing terminal terminal modernization and areas to the west, and new yard capacity. acquisition of cranes.
+PHA PHASE II First Stage I-A (2010-2012) Second Stage I-B (2011-2013) 2030/2031 Focus is on productivity and efficiency improvements with shorter lead time for permitting such as new equipment, systems and buildings, plus upland terminal modernization and new yard capacity.
+Emphasis is on structural refurbishment of existing docks (F4, F5, F6) with longer lead for permit approvals, modernization of the existing terminal areas to the west, and acquisition of cranes.
+Emphasis is on a new berth (F7) and additional terminal capacity to the east to meet long-term organic growth.